-- The locking system should visually deter interest in the vehicle (heavy, hard to defeat, seek a softer target) - Locking system design features will require significant time to defeat with hand tools or portable power tools
+- The locking system should visually deter interest in the vehicle (heavy, hard to defeat, seek a softer target) - Locking system design features will require significant time to defeat with hand tools or portable power tools - Will create noise whilst being attacked

-- Will create noise whilst being attacked - When selecting a suitable locking system, in addition to the locking device it is equally important to pay attention to the quality of the hasp/bracket/housing that the lock will be attached to.
+• When selecting a suitable locking system, in addition to the locking device it is equally important to pay attention to the quality of the hasp/bracket/housing that the lock will be attached to.

 7.4.
-What does it mean when I see a suppliers locking system product advertised as CTPAT or TAPA compliant?
+What does it mean when I see a supplier's locking system product advertised as CTPAT or TAPA compliant?

 Response: TAPA does not certify or endorse any lock suppliers' products.
-If a lock supplier state that their products are TAPA compliant, this is their assessment that their products are suitable for use to meet TAPA requirements and not an endorsement by TAPA.
+If a lock supplier states that their products are TAPA compliant, this is their assessment that their products are suitable for use to meet TAPA requirements and not an endorsement by TAPA.

 7.5.
-How can I ensure High Security Seal products are suitable for my needs?
+How can I ensure High-Security Seal products are suitable for my needs?

-Response: To ensure a High Security Seal meets the necessary requirements.
-It must be certified as ISO 17712 and marked with an "H".
-To validate the seal is genuine you should ask your supplier to provide evidence and ISO certificates that includes the following:
+Response: To ensure a High-Security Seal meets the necessary requirements, it must be certified as ISO 17712 and marked with an "H".
+To validate that the seal is genuine you should ask your supplier to provide evidence and ISO certificates that include the following:

-- The manufacturer of the seal is certified to ISO 9001 - An accredited testing institution (ISO/IEC 17065) has tested the seal by performing tests against the ISO 17712 scope and have produced a certificate of conformance for the seal. - The mechanical strength of the seal and its resistance to tampeting must meet or exceed the requirements of Clauses 5 and 6 of High-Security Seal category.
+- The manufacturer of the seal is certified to ISO 9001 - An accredited testing institution (ISO/IEC 17065) has tested the seal by performing tests against the ISO 17712 scope and has produced a certificate of conformance for the seal. - The mechanical strength of the seal and its resistance to tampering must meet or exceed the requirements of Clauses 5 and 6 of the High-Security Seal category. - Seals are used for sealing not for locking!